 What I do

-As a humanistic integrative Counsellor Psychotherapist my roots are firmly rooted on my firm belief in the human capacity to heal.
+As a humanistic integrative Counsellor Psychotherapist my roots are held on my firm belief in the human capacity to heal.
 This leads me to adapt my work according to client needs building on their own strength and uniqueness.
 The route or approach taken when engaging with a client is informed by the client.
-My integrative approach includes fundamental theoretical models such as , Person-Centred, Psychodynamic, EMDR, CBT, Cognitive and Behavioural reflecting at regular intervals on the work done.
-My training and experience are held within an attitude that sees the potential in life that is part of a journey, the route taken can vary the aim and goal remains.
+My integrative approach includes fundamental theoretical models such as , Person-Centred, Psychodynamic, EMDR, CBT, Cognitive and Behavioural reflecting at regular intervals making connections gaining insights about ourselves.
+My experience gained when working with substance misuse, trauma, bereavement, loss, relationship difficulties, gender issues, health or work related problems is valuable towards helping me connect with the people I work with.
+Here I build a therapeutic relationship based on trust seeing the potential in life being part of a journey where the route taken can vary with the aim and goal maintained.

 I see people short term or on a open-ended basis favouring counselling with shorter goal setting work, adapting a psychodynamic approach when dealing with more entrenched deeper issues.
-Both in my Individual or couples work I provide a safe confidential and quite space to work from.
+Both in my Individual or couples work I provide a safe confidential and quiter space to work from.

-In my work encouragement to share feelings is important however clients remain in control speaking at their own pace touching past difficulties when appropriate or possible.
+In my work encouragement to share feelings is important to gain insights of how we are and the difficulties being faced.
+However, clients remain in control speaking at their own pace touching past difficulties when appropriate or possible.
 I am experienced at working with issues such as, anxiety, depression, relationships, post-traumatic stress disorders, Self esteem, gender related difficulties, trauma, bereavement, loss, panic attacks, addictions, health, work related problems and other issues.